 However, what if you put a philanthropic spin on your offering, demonstrating your brand to be Socially Responsible.
 For example, how about donating one pair of shoes to children living in poverty for every pair your customers purchase.
 Sound familiar?

-That’s exactly how the show company TOMS created a distinctive brand identity that connects with customers based on shared values.
+That’s exactly how the shoe company TOMS created a distinctive brand identity that connects with customers based on shared values.

 6 steps to uncovering your brand value